- 01Every dollar has a destination — it either flows toward an asset that generates income or toward a liability that generates expenses

 Your Personal Income Statement

-Here's the play.
-You buy a duplex, triplex, or fourplex using an FHA loan — 3.5% down, owner-occupied.
+Housing eats 30-35% of gross income for most Americans.
+House hacking flips that line item from red to black.
+Buy a duplex with an FHA loan — 3.5% down, owner-occupied.
 On a $250,000 duplex, that's $8,750 out of pocket plus closing costs.
-You move into one unit.
-You rent the other.
+Move into one unit, rent the other for $1,400.

 The Wealth-Building Flywheel